 Who Can Apply for Secured Personal Loans?

-Similar to applying for conventional personal loan, requirements of applicants are the same:
+Similar to applying for a conventional personal loan, requirements of applicants are the same:

 - Malaysian Citizen - both Muslims and non-Muslims can apply for Islamic banking products.

 - Minimum Age ranges from 18 - 21 years old.

 - Maximum Age ranges from 60 - 65 years old.

 - Minimum Monthly Income typically ranges from RM1,500 and above.

 What Personal Documents Do I Need to Apply for a Secured Personal Loan?